Car Accident Case Timeline

 Off to Court We Go

 - Each party will file papers and will go through the discovery process, which can include interrogatories, depositions and document requests.
-Both parties will attend regularly scheduled settlement conferences to see if there is still a possibility to settle.
-Court-ordered mediation may be ordered, where an independent party is brought in to help both sides come to a settlement agreement.
-Normally at this point, a settlement will be reached.
-If not, the case will be seen in front of a judge and jury to hear all evidence, testimony and financial impact.
-From there, the jury will make a decision on whether or not the negligent is liable for your damages.
+Mediation is mandatory in South Carolina, and is another opportunity to attempt settlement.
+Mediation is where an independent party is brought in to help both sides come to a settlement agreement.
+If, the case is not resolved at this stage, the parties prepare for trial where the case will be seen in front of a judge and jury to hear all evidence, testimony and financial impact.
+From there, the jury will make a decision on whether the defendant is liable for your damages and how much compensation will be awarded to you.

 If the Jury Says Guilty...